brunocangs/am-site/src/pages/projects/low-carb-en.md

 language: en
 title: Low Carb App
 technology:
-  - React Native
+  - Technologies | React Native
+  - Technologies | MongoDB
-  - React
+  - Technologies | React
 summary: >-
   Low Carb is your direct guide to the latest low carb diets and manners, as well as intermittent fasting so you can start losing weight immediately